rozi5500/rozi5500/README.md

 <h1 align="center">Hi 👋, I'm Nick Bogach</h1>
 <h3 align="center">Hi,I'm Nick and I am a 20 year old self-taught backend developer.
 When I'm not coding, you can find me hiking, playing basketball, or gaming.
-In the future, I hope to create a family and continue to develop my skills in the IT field.
+In the future, I'm going to continue to develop my skills in the IT field.
 I am always looking for new challenges and opportunities to learn and grow as a developer.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=rozi5500" alt="rozi5500" /></a> </p>